mitodl/handbook/how-to/write-performant-apis.md

 ### Enforce Prefetching

-You should have your serializers subclass `mitol.common.serializers.BaseSerializer` and then define `required_prefetches`:
+You should have your serializers subclass `mitol.common.serializers.BaseSerializer` and then define `required_prefetches`.
+If you do not define `required_prefetches`, a `RequiredPrefetchesNotDefinedError` error will be raised on serializer init:

 ```python
 from mitol.common.serializers import BaseSerializer